Introduction: The Open Data Revolution in Engineering

 The open data revolution, driven by space agencies, climate research institutions, and international development organisations, has fundamentally changed this situation.
 Today, free global datasets cover topography at 10–30m resolution, daily satellite rainfall at 5–10km going back 40 years, river discharge at thousands of gauging stations, soil properties at 250m resolution globally, and land cover at 10m.
 Cloud platforms allow these datasets to be processed and analysed without downloading raw files.

 This article provides a curated reference guide to the most useful free data sources for civil and water resources engineering, organised by data type.
 Each entry includes the data coverage, resolution, access point, and notes on engineering applications and limitations.
+Click any card to open the resource directly.

 1. Topography and Digital Elevation Models